-The candidate will be able to analyze and model dynamic systems and evaluate the risks and sustainability of these complex systems.
+The candidate will understand how to analyze and model dynamic systems and evaluate the risks and sustainability of these complex systems.

 - a) Identify and model the dynamic processes within a complex system: - i.
 Develop and apply causal loop diagrams that model the feedback structure of complex systems - ii.
 Apply stocks and flows to dynamic modeling - iii.
 Apply dynamic modeling to business decisions - b) Explain the underlying factors that drive the sustainability and stability of a dynamic system: - i.
 Evaluate the structure and behavior of dynamic systems - ii.
-Identify the factors that contribute to risk and instability in dynamic systems - c) Evaluate complex systems and describe how actuarial principles can mitigate risks and improve sustainability
+Identify the factors that contribute to risk and instability in dynamic systems - c) Evaluate complex systems and describe how these systems can mitigate risks and improve sustainability

-- Business Dynamics, Sterman, John D., 2000

-- o Ch.
-3: The Modeling Process

-- o Ch.
-4: Structure and Behavior of Dynamic Systems

-- o Ch.
-5: Causal Loop Diagrams

-- o Ch.
-6: Stocks and Flows

-- o Ch.
-9: S-Shaped Growth: Epidemics, Innovation Diffusion, and the Growth of New Products

-- o Ch.
-12: Coflows and Aging Chains

-- Ch.
-15: Modeling Human Behavior: Bounded Rationality or Rational Expectations? (excluding Challenge section, pp. 624-628)

-- o Ch.
-17: Supply Chains and the Origin of Oscillations

-- How Business Dynamics Applies to Actuaries
+- Business Dynamics, Sterman, John D., 2000 - o Ch.
+3: The Modeling Process - o Ch.
+4: Structure and Behavior of Dynamic Systems - o Ch.
+5: Causal Loop Diagrams - o Ch.
+6: Stocks and Flows - o Ch.
+9: S-Shaped Growth: Epidemics, Innovation Diffusion, and the Growth of New Products - o Ch.
+11: Delays (sections 11.1-11.2.4, 11.2.6-11.3.1, 11.4-11.4.1) - o Ch.
+12: Coflows and Aging Chains - Ch.
+15: Modeling Human Behavior: Bounded Rationality or Rational Expectations? (excluding Challenge section, pp. 624-628) - o Ch.
+17: Supply Chains and the Origin of Oscillations - How Business Dynamics Applies to Actuaries, 2020